InstituteforDiseaseModeling/synthpops/docs/overview.rst

 ## Workplaces

 _Note that work and school are currently exclusive, because the people attending schools are removed from the list of eligible workers.
-This doesn't necessarily need to be the case though_
+This doesn't necessarily need to be the case though_ (in fact, we know that in any countries and cultures around the world, people take on multiple roles as both students and workers, either part-time or full-time in one or both activities)

 Finally, all remaining workers are assigned to workplaces.
 Workplaces are special in that there is little/no age structure so workers of all ages are present in every workplace.